Skip to content

 The full review

-An EPA-registered DEET-free spray pairing 11% oil of lemon eucalyptus with 7.75% methyl nonyl ketone, this earns a clear recommended.
-Effectiveness is the strength: its registered label (Reg.
-No. 93616-1) cites up to 8 hours on mosquitoes and 2 to 4 against ticks, which we read as complete protection windows of roughly that length.
+Pairing 11% oil of lemon eucalyptus with 7.75% methyl nonyl ketone, this EPA-registered DEET-free spray (Reg.
+No. 93616-1) earns a clear recommended.
+Effectiveness is the strength: our model reads complete protection at 3 to 4 hours against mosquitoes and 2 to 3 against ticks, and the label's up to 8 hour mosquito figure measures reduced biting rather than bite-free time.
 The evidence is favorable, with 5 of 8 audited claims strong, and safety holds up well.
-Points come off for an OLE caution against children under 3, mild irritation at this strength, and high aquatic toxicity.
-Transparency is the soft spot only because the inert ingredients are not fully accounted for.
-A credible, long-wearing botanical-style alternative to DEET.
+Points come off for an OLE caution against children under 3, moderate irritation at this strength, and high aquatic toxicity.
+Transparency is the soft spot only because the inert ingredients are not fully accounted for, leaving a credible, DEET-free alternative.

 Scorecard